Priyanka Gandhi sits on dharna at India gate against crackdown on students

 "The government has attacked the Constitution and students, they attacked students after entering the university.
 We will fight for the Constitution, we will fight against this government," she said, according to news agency ANI, minutes before the protest at India gate.

-Senior Congress leaders KC Venugopal, AK Antony, PL Punia, Ahmed Patel and others accompanied Priyanka over police action during students' protests in Jamia Millia Islamia (Delhi) and Aligarh Muslim University.
+Senior Congress leaders K C Venugopal, A K Antony, P L Punia, Ahmed Patel and others accompanied Priyanka over police action during students' protests in Jamia Millia Islamia (Delhi) and Aligarh Muslim University.

 Congress spokesperson Randeep Surjewala said the two-hour protest, which began at 4 pm, is to express solidarity with students from Jamia Millia Islamia University and other places.